MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/is-const-class.md

 ## <a name="remarks"></a>Açıklamalar

-*Ty* ise `const-qualified`tür koşulunun bir örneği doğru barındırır.
+*Ty* ise tür koşulunun bir örneği doğru barındırır `const-qualified` .

 ## <a name="example"></a>Örnek